You are here

 NIH Institutes and Centers (IC) have joined forces to educate and inform colleagues and the public about the human health implications of climate change.
 This series will present webinars from different ICs highlighting work in the field of climate change while promoting transdisciplinary discussion and collaboration in this concerted effort against an extreme threat to health.

-- February 21, 2023, 2:00 PM- 3:00 PM ET: Addressing Health Disparities and Reducing Mortality due to Non-communicable Diseases During Climate-induced Disasters; Registration now Open via NCI
+- February 21, 2023, 2:00 PM- 3:00 PM ET: Addressing Health Disparities and Reducing Mortality due to Non-communicable Diseases During Climate-induced Disasters; Video

 NIH Climate and Health Scholars Program

-The NIH has selected eight established scientists with expertise in climate and health to work on the NIH Climate Change and Health Initiative.
-This inaugural class of NIH Climate and Health Scholars will become part of the cross-cutting NIH effort to reduce health threats from climate change across the lifespan and build health resilience in individuals, communities, and nations around the world, especially among those at highest risk.
-The diverse group of scientists went through a competitive selection process and will begin working with NIH staff in February 2023.
-Each scholar is currently employed at a major university or with a research-based organization but will be hosted by an NIH Institute or Center for approximately eight months.
-They will work with staff across NIH to share knowledge and help build capacity for conducting climate-related and health research.
+In early 2023, NIH selected eight established scientists with expertise in climate and health to work on the NIH Climate Change and Health Initiative.
+This inaugural class of NIH Climate and Health Scholars became part of the cross-cutting NIH effort to reduce health threats from climate change across the lifespan and build health resilience in individuals, communities, and nations around the world, especially among those at highest risk.
+The diverse group of scientists went through a competitive selection process and began working with NIH staff in February 2023.
+Each scholar is currently employed at a major university or with a research-based organization but is hosted by an NIH Institute or Center.
+They work with staff across NIH to share knowledge and help build capacity for conducting climate-related and health research.
+The new class of scholars will begin this fall.

 Literature Portal